-- rise of social media as the main means of communication for sporting clubs - increasing use of Smartphone Apps for personal fitness - WiFi access in parks to increase visitation.
+- increasing use of Smartphone Apps for personal fitness - ☐ WiFi access in parks to increase visitation.

 Technology remains one of the main contributors towards decreased physical activity and increased sedentary behaviour.
 However, there are also increasing expectations of technology within open spaces including WiFi access in key parks, promoting existing geocaching and by using QR codes on tracks and signage.